rubberducky56/rubberducky56.github.io/_posts/cybersecurity/2023-09-12-deobfuscating-javascript-1.md

 In order to deobfuscate JavaScript, we need to know some common methods used for obfuscating it in the first place.

 Code minification is a way of reducing the readability of code by compressing it all into a single line.
 This includes the removal of whitespace, comments, and other unnecessary characters.
-Many websites use this technique, so much so that many Browser developer tools include a “beautify” or “pretty print”  feature, which expands minified JavaScript into its full form.
+Many websites use this technique, so much so that many browser developer tools include a “beautify” or “pretty print”  feature, which expands minified JavaScript into its full form.
 [This](https://www.toptal.com/developers/javascript-minifier) is a simple online tool for JavaScript minification.

 The Browser Developer Tools beautify feature can often be found as the ```{ }``` button.
 Furthermore, [Prettier](https://prettier.io/playground/) and [Beautifier](https://beautifier.io/) can be used to expand minified JavaScript.

 JavaScript packing is another obfuscation technique.
 Packers are tools which take in a binary, and transform it using compression, encryption, and anti-debugging tricks to create a smaller file, whilst retaining the original functionality.
 Packing can be used benignly to help pages load faster and keep web pages more efficiently, but can also be used to obfuscate code for malicious purposes.
 The same ideas can be used to obfuscate JavaScript.
 Typically, JavaScript packing has two stages:
 1. Transforming the code into a new reduced form, hardcoded into the output
 2. Introducing some helper code which will unpack and evaluate the original code

+#### eval(unescape())

 The simplest way to pack JavaScript is by using the built-in ```eval(unescape())``` function.
 The original code is URL-encoded, and used as an argument to ```eval(unescape())```.
 If we search PublicWWW (a search engine for HTML, CSS and JS snippets on the web) for ```eval(unescape())``` we quickly find [an example in the wild](https://publicwww.com/websites/%22eval%28unescape%28%22/).